Novel transport and MAIT

 MAIT International is a not-for-profit organisation founded by Dr Jörg Schweizer and John Greenwood to further the idea of MAIT.
 It was registered in Germany in 2000.”

-We set up a website soon after this, and I was responsible for the section about the mechanics
+We set up a MAIT website soon after this, and I was responsible for this section about the mechanics.
+Joerg had another section which is not available here.

 The idea has developed considerably since then.
 At first the concept was that there would be three components, cabins, transferrers and vehicles. and I spent a lot of time devising an elegant means for attaching cabins to the vehicle and the transfer machines so that it was strongly constrained in all degrees of freedom at all stages of the transfer.